Moon-Terry/bsc_depth/README.md

 ## Datasets

-SCARED dataset
-- Description: Porcine cadaver data with ground-truth depth and pose (Phase 1)
-- Usage: Pre-training and numerical evaluation
+**SCARED dataset**
+The SCARED dataset consists of endoscopic video sequences captured using the da Vinci Xi surgical robot system on porcine cadavers.
+It provides ground-truth depth and pose information and is used in our work for both pre-training and quantitative evaluation (Phase 1).

-- You can download the SCARED dataset on this [link](https://endovissub2019-scared.grand-challenge.org/) and follow the instructions.
+- The dataset can be accessed via the following [link](https://endovissub2019-scared.grand-challenge.org/) by following the instructions provided.
-- For the dataset pre-processing, see the [link](https://github.com/ShuweiShao/AF-SfMLearner/) described by the author of AF-SfMLearner.
+- For dataset preprocessing instructions, refer to the [AF-SfMLearner GitHub repository](https://github.com/ShuweiShao/AF-SfMLearner/), as outlined by the authors.

-PIPAC Laparoscopy dataset
+**PIPAC Laparoscopy dataset**
-- Description: Real-world clinical videos from laparoscopic procedures (Phase 2)
-- Usage: Fine-tuning on unlabeled data and visual evaluation
+The PIPAC laparoscopy dataset comprises real-world clinical videos obtained from laparoscopic procedures (Phase 2).
+It is used for fine-tuning on unlabeled data and for qualitative visual evaluation.

-- Note that the PIPAC laparoscopy dataset is private and was collected under institutional approval at Ghent University Hospital.
-Access to the dataset is restricted due to ethical and privacy considerations.
+- Please note that this dataset is private and was collected under institutional approval at Ghent University Hospital.
+Due to ethical and privacy considerations, access to the dataset is restricted.

 ## Requirements
 We ran our experiments with PyTorch 1.11.0, torchvision 0.12.0, CUDA 11.5, Python 3.7.12 and Ubuntu 22.04.4.